garzj/docs-diary/docs/os/cisco/020_ip-addressing.md

 ## Dynamic addressing

-Instructions for dynamic addressing are covered in the [DHCP chapter](./dhcp).
+Instructions for dynamic addressing with DHCP and SLAAC are covered in the [dynamic configuration chapter](./dynamic-config).